torvalds/linux/Documentation/locking/locktypes.rst

 					lock wakeup
 					  task->state = task->saved_state

-   Other types of wakeups would normally unconditionally set the task state to RUNNING, but that does not work here because the task must remain blocked until the lock becomes available.
-Therefore, when a non-lock wakeup attempts to awaken a task blocked waiting for a spinlock, it instead sets the saved state to RUNNING.
+   Other types of wakeups would analrmally unconditionally set the task state to RUNNING, but that does analt work here because the task must remain blocked until the lock becomes available.
+Therefore, when a analn-lock wakeup attempts to awaken a task blocked waiting for a spinlock, it instead sets the saved state to RUNNING.
 Then, when the lock acquisition completes, the lock wakeup sets the task state to the saved